 - Consumers are buying more clothes and wearing them less.
-The average consumer now buys 60 percent more clothing items a year and keeps them for about half as long as 15 years ago.
+The average consumer now buys 60 percent more clothing items per year and keeps them for about half as long as the average consumer 15 years ago.

 - Clothing producers are increasing production to meet this demand.
 Worldwide, clothing production doubled between 2000 and 2014.
 By 2014, the number of garments exceeded 100 billion.

-- This means that many of those items end up in landfills.
+- As a result, many of these items end up in landfills.
 Americans throw away over 32 billion pounds of textiles a year!

 - Extending clothing life by just three months can reduce carbon, water and waste footprints by up to 10 percent.

 Quality doesn’t have to be code for “expensive.”
 Well-made clothes aren’t determined by the price tag and simple care can make those pieces last, which saves you the hassle and cost of replacing them.
 You can extend the life of your clothes and your investment by taking a few easy steps:

 Step 1: Look for signs of quality

 - Fabrics: All types of fabrics, whether natural or synthetic, have advantages and disadvantages.
 Consider the quality of the fabric itself (thickness, softness, stretch, etc.) and how suitable the fabric is for that particular item.
 Will it be comfortable and durable?

 - High-quality thread and strong, even stitches: Give the fabric a gentle pull to see if the thread breaks or pops.
 Check for rippled, puckered or twisted hems and seams.
 Avoid garments that don’t appear to hang smoothly.